Dev Negi: Career

 Negi made his debut with the song "Aaja Ab Jee Le Zara" from the film Ankur Arora Murder Case in 2013.
 He sang "Hai Yehi Zindagi" (film version) for Sajid Nadiawala's Kick and the title track of Ungli in 2014.
 In 2015, he got noticed when his two film songs released consecutively, "Ho Gaya Hai Pyaar" from Tanu Weds Manu Returns and "Coffee Peetey Peetey" from Gabbar Is Back.
 These songs brought him fame but "Badri Ki Dulhania" in 2017 came out as a major milestone in his career.
 After that he recorded a list of major chartbusters including "Chalti Hai Kya 9 Se 12" from Judwaa 2, "Sweety Tera Drama" from Bareilly Ki Barfi, "Butterfly" from the film Jab Harry Met Sejal, "Sweatheart" from Kedarnath and many others.
 His song Naach Meri Jaan for the Salman Khan starrer Tubelight has the Kumaoni lyrics written by him.
 It was for the first time when Kumaoni language has been used in a mainstream Hindi film song.
 Negi has done rapping in the song "Rang Laal" from Force 2 along with John Abraham which perfectly depicts the emotions of every Indian, post the Uri terror attack and India's retaliatory surgical strike.
 Apart from the films, he has sung several title tracks for television including Mere Rang Mein Rangne Waali, Ek Boond Ishq, Beintehaa and Nisha Aur Uske Cousins.
 Besides, he has recorded songs for Punjabi, Marathi, Telugu, Bengali films.
 From then to now, he has shown his versatility by singing in different genres.

 Personal life

 Negi was born in Dwarahat on 25 June 1989.
-His father is an ex-army man and a former boxing player and mother is a homemaker.
+His father is an ex-army man and a former boxer and his mother is a homemaker.
 Negi is the youngest among his siblings.
 Being born and brought up in a Kumaoni – Rajput family, he has no ancestral roots to the music.
 However, he feels the music is always there in the beauty of hills and that has always been a big inspiration to him.
 In an interview, he mentioned that the feel is the most important factor in singing, particularly in playback and that feel is there in his singing due to the hills.